LouisGraf/ADS2019/Slides Markdown/ADS_01_RProgramming.md

 [1] "list"
 ```

-* List elements: We retrieve list elements with the double square bracket `[[]]` operator – result is the original type
+* List elements: We retrieve list elements with the double square bracket `[[]]` operator, result is the original type

 ```r
 typeof(x[[1]])